United States of Jihad

 Bergen has written on national security issues for the New York Times, the Washington Post, TIME, and many, many other domestic and international publications.
 He is a contributing editor at Foreign Policy and writes a weekly column for CNN.com.
 He has also worked as a correspondent or producer for several documentaries that have aired on National Geographic, Discovery, and CNN.

 Making Sense in a World of Trouble.
 CNN National Security Analyst Peter Bergen reflects on the state of global security in a world where insecurity is on the rise.
-The Arab Spring is now the Arab Winter.
-ISIS is gaining momentum.
-The Israeli-Palestinian conflict rages on.
-Homegrown attacks are on the rise, and cyber war is becoming more prevalent.
-With more than 20 years of investigative reporting from the world’s hot spots, Bergen shares how these crises are impacting Western businesses interests around the world, as well as ordinary citizens at home, and he looks at whether the Obama administration and world leaders are doing enough to combat the threats.
+With more than 20 years of investigative reporting from the world’s hot spots, Bergen shares how the world’s global crises are impacting Western businesses interests around the world, as well as ordinary citizens at home, and he looks at whether the current administration and world leaders are doing enough to combat the threats.
 He offers audiences a look into these converging security matters and where they may lead, offering an optimistic sense of what lies ahead.

-9/11 Plus a Decade and a Half.
-A decade and a half after 9/11, Peter Bergen considers exactly how the attacks on New York and Washington changed America and the world – what the continuing legacy of 9/11 will be in the United States, Europe, the Middle East, and Asia – and the likely evolution of terrorism in the next decade.
+9/11 Plus Two Decades.
+Almost two decades after 9/11, Peter Bergen considers exactly how the attacks on New York and Washington changed America and the world – what the continuing legacy of 9/11 will be in the United States, Europe, the Middle East, and Asia – and the likely evolution of terrorism in the next decade.

 Click one of these resources below for another way to find more speaker ideas for your audience.